DavidLiedle/wsapi-sdk-php/README.md

 3. Update api.weathersource.sdk/sdk/config.php with your credentials and preferences
 4. Include api.weathersource.sdk/sdk/weathersource_api.sdk.php in your application
 5. Use the SDK at will

+To acquire valid credentials, please contact Dave Smith at <dave@weathersource.com>.
+Eventually, you will be able to sign up for an API account directly at <http://weathersource.com>, but this is not currently available.